Presumpscot River: Canal

 The river was an early transportation corridor between Casco Bay and Sebago Lake.
 A series of dams and locks were completed in 1830 to form the Cumberland and Oxford Canal.
 The canal operated until replaced by the Portland and Ogdensburg Railway in 1870.
 The canal lock system provided elevation control of the 45 sqmi surface area of Sebago Lake as a reservoir for water-powered mills along the river.
 The S. D. Warren Paper Mill in Westbrook vied with the Oriental Powder Company in Gorham and Windham to control water flow after the canal ceased operation of the locks.
 The paper mill exercised control for more than half a century after the gunpowder factory closed in 1905.

 Dams

-There are seven dams impeding the flow of the river as it makes its way to the ocean, some of which produce hydroelectric power.
-These dams are the Eel Weir Dam, North Gorham Dam, Dundee Dam, Gambo Dam, Little Falls Dam, Mallison Dam, and Cumberland Mills Dam.
+There are seven dams impeding the flow of water as it makes its way from Sebago Lake to the ocean, some of which produce hydroelectric power 1) Eel Weir Dam (National Inventory of Dams ID number 00070, (also called the Headgates Dam) controls outflow from Sebago Lake (not to be confused with the Eel Weir Hydroelectric Project at 138 Middle Jam Rd, approximately 1.5 miles after the Headgates Dam at the source of the river, which empties Eel Weir Hydroelectric Project water into the river, but in no way impedes the river), 2) North Gorham Dam, 3) Dundee Dam, 4) Gambo Dam, 5) Little Falls Dam, 6) Mallison Dam, and 7) Cumberland Mills Dam.
 The Saccarappa Dam removal commenced in 2019.
 Since the removal of the Smelt Hill Dam in Falmouth in 2002, the last 7 mi of the river after the Cumberland Mills Dam now flow unimpeded to the ocean.